05 Color setting - FARO Focus

 How to add color to your scans using the internal camera or a panocam on a FARO Focus

 In this video, Lukas will walk users through the color settings on the FARO Focus.
-He’ll demonstrate how to choose between the internal camera and the Panorama camera, providing insights on when and why to select each option based on your scanning needs. #learnwithlukas
+He’ll demonstrate how to choose between the internal and Panorama cameras, providing insights on when and why to select each option based on your scanning needs. #learnwithlukas

 Exposure Settings Explained (Internal Camera):